aabbtree77/aabbtree77-projects/README.md

 Vilnius, Now.

 Learning to build web apps in a sound way, back to fundamentals.
 My interim release includes [backend](https://github.com/aabbtree77/auth-starter-backend) and [frontend](https://github.com/aabbtree77/auth-starter-frontend) for a 3rd party-free username/password authentication.
-Nothing fancy and more work than with a metaframework, probably with bugs, but at least it feels like learning something, and I won't need to worry about DDOS caps when the code gets hosted on the VPS.
+Nothing fancy and more work than with a metaframework, probably with bugs, but at least it feels like learning something, and one won't need to worry about DDOS caps when the code gets hosted on the VPS.

 ## [lawtrust.eu](https://lawtrust.eu/): [lawlt.eu](http://www.lawlt.eu/) [Improved](https://github.com/aabbtree77/law2)